People managers make decisions all the time as part of their jobs. Ethical management means different things to different people.

 ‘Make sure that you form a culture of openness and honesty by having an open-door policy.
 This will help employees to feel more okay with discussing issues with you, thereby helping you to manage problems more effectively and helping to avoid similar issues from happening again.’

-You will sometimes have to make decisions which are unpopular or which your employees don’t like or agree with.
-However, by making your decision-making process clear, employees will be more likely to accept your choices.
+You will sometimes have to make decisions that are unpopular or which your employees don’t like or agree with.
+However, by making your decision-making process clear, employees will be more likely to accept your choices and the ethics in human resource management will be clear.

 This is because they will get the process and reasoning for your decision.
 This will help you to build trust and allow you to work more productively as a team.